Hi, I'm Picky Apricot Steve Andrews. In this webinar, I'm going to show you how to set up events on your Wild Apricot site.

 Tags can be used to categorize events.
 You can assign an unlimited number of tags to each event and use those tags to limit the kinds of events appearing on your event calendar page.
 For example, you might want separate calendars for training and social events.

 For each event, you can choose whether to publish a list of registrants.
 Doing so may promote networking or encourage others to register.
-You can control whether the attendees list is visible to all visitors or just members, and whether the list includes pending registrations (for which payment has not yet been received).
+You can control whether the registrants list is visible to all visitors or just members, and whether the list includes pending registrations (for which payment has not yet been received).

 Customizing the registration form